Before you can use the Pursuit workspace:

 Qorus lets you share files by using the Share & Track function.
 When you share the document in a context of a Pursuit you will see the user engagement statistics on the Share tab (1).
 To edit the Share and Track of the document or to get the sharable link at any time click on the gear icon (2) in the top right corner of each shared file.
 You can view the user engagement and some basic information about the shared document in the row below the file preview (3).
 To learn more about how Share & Track works please read this article and to learn how to Share and Track in context of a Pursuit please click here.

-If you see any additional tabs to the main five system tabs described above it means most likely that your administrator has created custom tab on the setup of the Pursuit Type.
+If you see any additional tabs to the main system tabs described above it means most likely that your administrator has created a custom tab for the Pursuit Type you're working with.
 These custom tabs can load other webpages in the Pursuit workspace.